 By 2009, Fresco was proposing a new scenario featuring a grandmother, who, with her grandchildren, looked back at the past.
 Finally, in 2011, a successful crowdfunding campaign raised $200,000 to begin development of a script.
 Screenwriters were in contact and immediately began development.

 Four of the options centered around Fresco’s grandmother scenario and seven featured biographical scenarios or featured Fresco as a character.
 One option consisted of a treatment for a three-season series.
 Two options were entirely unique far-future scenarios.
 After fourteen options and several other undeveloped scenarios, Roxanne Meadows and two experienced producers worked toward reshaping a new script received from two screenwriters of the Writers Guild of America.
 It was the most cinematic screenplay up to that point.
 Despite compromises to rewrite the script, neither Fresco nor Meadows were satisfied.
 By this time, Fresco was experiencing symptoms of Parkinson’s disease and this would require more and more of Meadows’ time.

-Interestingly, it was found that five common but major problems troubled the scripts.
+Interestingly, it was found that seven common but major problems troubled the scripts.